 The scholars of the Carolingian period were very much concerned about passing on the literature of the classical world, and to facilitate that, they invented a new kind of script now known as Carolingian miniscule, which is much easier read than the scripts of the preceding Merovingian period.
 (Examples are given below.)
 An interesting twist comes with the Italian Renaissance of the 14th and 15th centuries.
 The humanist scholars of that era wrongly assumed that because the Carolingian lettering was so much clearer than that of earlier medieval writing, it must have come directly from the Romans whom they so much admired, or as one scholar puts it, “(they) thought they were looking at texts that came right out of the bookshops of ancient Rome.”
 They therefore deliberately copied it, creating a style known as “humanist miniscule”, an unknowing imitation of a later style in the mistaken belief that it was earlier, one of many such happy mistakes of the period.

-An example of Merovingian script, ca. 650, a list of Epistle readings for the Mass.
+An example of Merovingian script, ca. 650, is a list of Epistle readings for the Mass.